kennycason/kennycason/posts/2010-07-12-is-prime-algorithm.markdown

 ---
-title: Is Prime Number Algorithm
+title: Basic Primality Checker Algorithm
 author: Kenny Cason
-tags: algorithm, factor, mathematics, number, prime
+tags: algorithm, math
 ---

 I was randomly surfing around the internet when I stumbled upon Google Labs Aptitude Test (GLAT)<a href="http://cruftbox.com/blog/archives/001031.html" target="_blank">(Found here)</a>.
 I can't really remember which links I followed from there but I stumbled into a question that asks to find the first 10 consecutive digits of E that are prime.
 While not a hard task I wrote a small program in C to test whether or not a number is prime.